equalframework/equal-doc/docs/index.md

 eQual offers native HTTP Auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.

 **Server-Side Scripting**
-eQual allows to implement custom logic on any route endpoint, and to quickly build controllers and micro-services.
+eQual allows to implement custom logic on any route endpoint, for quick creation of controllers and micro-services.

 **Instant APIs Without Code**
-eQual provides tools for automatic generation of fully-featured ReST APIs with live documentation, for any kind of service.
+eQual provides tools for automatic generation of fully-featured ReST APIs with live documentation, accessible for any kind of service.

 ```php